whoadood/osc-pp/README.md

    |__vendors.ts
 ```

 From there you can click on the edit file icon in the upper right hand corner.
-Once editing follow hardware template to add your information to the hardware list.
+Once editing follow vendor template to add your information to the hardware list.

-If you wish to include an image of your project you will need to also include the image file in the [projects](/public/projects/) folder and update your hardware information with `/<YOUR_FILE_NAME>.<YOUR_FILE_EXTENSION>`.
+If you wish to include an image of your project and its not hosted on a CDN, you will need to also include the image file in the [projects](/public/projects/) folder and update your hardware information with `/<YOUR_FILE_NAME>.<YOUR_FILE_EXTENSION>`.

 ```
 /